greenc/CookieMaster/README.md

 Browser Support
 ----------

-Extensive browser has not yet been carried out, however CookieMaster should work happily in current releases of the following browsers:
+Extensive browser testing has not yet been carried out, however CookieMaster should work happily in current releases of the following browsers:

- - Chrome
+ - Chrome (recommended)
  - Firefox
  - Safari
  - Internet Explorer 10+